History of Dolly Parton in Timeline

 Dolly Parton, Songteller: My Life in Lyrics

-March 2021: COVID-19 Vaccination at Vanderbilt University
+March 2021: COVID-19 Vaccination

-In March 2021, Dolly Parton received her COVID-19 vaccine at Vanderbilt University, documenting the event on social media with the caption "Dolly gets a dose of her own medicine."
-She also strongly encouraged others to get vaccinated and performed a song set to the tune of "Jolene" celebrating her vaccination.
+In March 2021, Dolly Parton was vaccinated against COVID-19 at Vanderbilt University, encouraging others to get vaccinated and performing a song celebrating her vaccination.

-2021: Inclusion on Time 100 List
+2021: Inclusion on Time 100 and America's Most Beloved Divas

 In 2021, Dolly Parton was included on the Time 100, Time's annual list of the 100 most influential people in the world.
+Also in 2021, The New York Times called her one of America's Most Beloved Divas.

-2021: Request to Remove Statue Proposal
+2021: Requests to Remove Statue Bill

-October 2022: Announcement of No Longer Touring
+October 2022: Announcement of Not Touring Anymore

-In October 2022, Dolly Parton stated in an interview that she would no longer tour, but would continue to play live shows occasionally.
+In October 2022, Dolly Parton stated in an interview that she would no longer tour but would continue to play live shows occasionally.

 November 5, 2022: Induction into the Rock and Roll Hall of Fame